-The City is the home to both AT&T Stadium, the home of the Dallas Cowboys, and Globe Life Park, the home of the Texas Rangers.
-The City financed a portion of the construction of both venues through the issuance of special tax revenue bonds.
+The City is the home to AT&T Stadium (the home of the Dallas Cowboys), Globe Life Field (the home of the Texas Rangers as of the 2020 baseball season), and Globe Life Park (the former home of the Texas Rangers).
+The City financed a portion of the construction of all three venues through the issuance of special tax revenue bonds.